ff6347/gestalten-in-code/projects/find-your-way/index.md

 ---

-The seminar began with the task of writing the first line of algorithm.
-The inspiration and consequent work flow for the subsequent actions where influenced by the results from a creative class mate, as well as the comprehension for the upcoming executed algorithm and the first steps in the project implementation.
+TThe seminar began with the task of writing the first line of an analogue algorithm.
+The inspiration and consequent work flow are influenced by the results from a creative class mate, as well as the comprehension for the upcoming executed algorithm and the first steps in the project implementation.